jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 16: January 26, 2021

+**Today's Progress:** Finished to lesson #10 in basic algorithm scripting in freeCodeCamp's JavaScript ceritication.

+**Thoughts:** I really struggled with some of the problem sets today.
+A few things:
+* sometimes the problem is just that my internal panic monologue about not understanding drowns out my ability to calmly, rationally assess the problem.
+Maybe getting back to my meditation practice could help with this.
+* I'm sticking a bit too much to the strategies I'm comfortable with (ie. for loops).
+For loops are fine and useful, but it would be good to develop a greated proficiency with other tools like .map() and .reduce();

 ### Day 15: January 25, 2021

 **Today's Progress:** Finished to lesson #7 in the section on basic algorithm scripting in freeCodeCamp's JavaScript certification, and all of the section on basic CSS in the Responsive Web Development certification.